 Winemaking in Rioja has a contradictory vein: winemakers tend to use classic techniques and grape varietals to make modern wines.
 Heras Cordon is a relatively new winery in Rioja Alta, being a few generations old.
 They use old-school concrete tanks for fermentation and classic grapes (Tempranillo and Graciano) in the blend.
 They back that up with a year and a half in new oak and a few other modern touches.
 The result is fantastic.

-Melted chocolate on the nose, along with flowers, smokey cedar and créme de cassis.
-Earthy notes on the palate veer toward vanilla and then into a lush puddle of blackberries.
+Melted chocolate on the nose, along with flowers, smokey cedar, and créme de cassis.
+Earthy notes on the palate veer toward vanilla and then into a slush puddle of blackberries.
 A freshness keeps this very interesting through to the finish, which courses into mineral and toasted spices.
 A sexy and smart wine.
-Medium to full bodied.
+Medium to full-bodied.
 Highly recommended.